Gerbach: Economy and Infrastructure

-In Gerbach there is a primary school which is also responsible for Bayerfeld-Steckweiler, Dielkirchen, St. Alban, Ruppertsecken and Würzweiler.
+In Gerbach there is a primary school that is also responsible for Bayerfeld-Steckweiler, Dielkirchen, St. Alban, Ruppertsecken, and Würzweiler.

 The L 385 and L 400 intersect in the village.
-The A 63 in the southeast connects to long-distance traffic.
+The A-63 in the southeast connects to long-distance traffic.
 In Rockenhausen there is a train station of the Alsenztalbahn.

-Gerbach has a very traditional male choral society, founded in 1861.
-In 2011 there was an anniversary celebration (150 years).
-Furthermore, a carnival club is very active in the community as well as a sports club (Soccer, Table Tennis, Aerobic).
+Founded in 1861, Gerbach boasts a highly traditional male choral society.
+In 2011, there was an anniversary celebration (150 years).
+Furthermore, a carnival club is very active in the community as well as a sports club (soccer, table tennis, aerobics).

 Buildings

 In the village there is the catholic church St. Michael.

-At Gerbach, there is the world's most powerful wind turbine, an Enercon E-126 with axis height of 135 metres and rotor diameter of 127 metres with a generation capacity of 7.5 MW.
+At Gerbach, there is the world's most powerful wind turbine, an Enercon E-126 with an axis height of 135 metres and a rotor diameter of 127 metres with a generation capacity of 7.5 MW.

 At the end of 2013, a rotor blade came loose and crashed to the ground.
-This was caused by several cracked bolts on the rotor blade attachment.
-In May 2014, the turbine was put back into operation after being repaired.
+Several cracked bolts on the rotor blade attachment caused this.
+Repairs brought the turbine back into operation in May 2014.